• Skip to main content

 What does “koibito” mean in Japanese?

-Native speakers say “koibito” normally to mean ‘partner’ or ‘lover’ in Japanese.
+Native speakers say “koibito” often to mean ‘partner’ in Japanese.
 Perhaps, some Japanese learners know this word as it is sometimes used in Japanese movies, songs, novels, manga, anime, and the like.
 In this blog post, however, I will explain this word in detail based on its kanji expression.
 And also, I will explain how to use it through example sentences.
 My explanations would help Japanese learners understand “koibito” more clearly.
 Then, let’s get started!

 Contents